CycleGANS/CycleGANS.github.io/_posts/2018-04-15-Discriminator-Networks-of-CycleGANs.md

 ## Hyperparameters

 The main hyperparameters for the discriminator are, namely, number of output filters, kernel size and stride.
-A trivial configuration is shown in [Table 1](#table_1).
+A trivial configuration is shown in [_Table 1_](#table_1).
 Further tuning is needed when training the model.

 <a id="table_1"></a>